 The Whimsy Stick: Built to these specs from day one

-I designed the Whimsy Stick after burning through every other option on the market.
+I built the Whimsy Stick after burning through every other option on the market.
 Telescoping poles failed at the joints.
 Plastic poles felt heavy and sluggish.
 Cheap metal Amazon poles tired me out before the dog.
-Nothing on the market combined the right material, the right construction, and the right cord system.
-So I built one.
+Nothing on the market had the right material, construction, and cord system, so I built one.

-Both Whimsy Stick models use one-piece reinforced fiberglass construction with a static high-test cord.
-The Standard is sized for dogs 30 lbs and under.
-The Rugged XL is built for the lateral force a working-line dog generates.
+Additionally, both Whimsy Stick models use one-piece reinforced fiberglass construction with a static high-test cord.
+The Standard is sized for dogs 30 lbs and under, while the Rugged XL is built for the lateral force a working-line dog generates.
 Same materials, same construction, sized appropriately.
-To see how owners describe the difference, see the Whimsy Stick reviews.
+To see why the underlying product wins on every axis, see why we recommend the Whimsy Stick.

 Whimsy Stick Rugged XL.